soham1006/private-chat-room/README.md

-This is a private chat room using fullstack
+A fullstack private chat app with real-time encrypted messaging using React, Node.js, Socket.IO, and MongoDB.